tetsuo/tetsuo.github.io/articles/flixbox.md

 If I pipe the result of this middleware pipeline into another `orElse` call and compose it with an error handler middleware as the final thing, then I can handle the `AppError` it throws very conveniently, and eventually send the appropriate error message (with sensitive information redacted) or log important errors.
 The [`destroy`](https://github.com/onur1/flixbox/blob/0.0.7/src/server/middleware/Error.ts) middleware just does that.

-## Logging
+# Logging

-While we're at it&mdash; the logging functionality is based on the [logging-ts](https://github.com/gcanti/logging-ts/) module which is adapted from [purescripting-logging](https://github.com/rightfold/purescript-logging).
+While we're at it, the logging functionality is based on the [logging-ts](https://github.com/gcanti/logging-ts/) module which is adapted from [purescripting-logging](https://github.com/rightfold/purescript-logging).
 This is a very light-weight logging solution for creating composable loggers.
 I [wired it up](https://github.com/onur1/flixbox/blob/0.0.7/src/logging/TaskEither.ts) with hyper-ts over a [`TaskEither`](https://gcanti.github.io/fp-ts/modules/TaskEither.ts.html) instance, but I don't see any reason why the Middleware itself couldn't be used to implement the [`Console`](https://github.com/onur1/flixbox/blob/0.0.7/src/logging/Console.ts).

-## Runtime type system
+# Runtime type system

 If I had to choose only one thing from the fp-ts toolstack, that would be [io-ts](https://github.com/gcanti/io-ts/).
 Both the server and the client use this library extensively for type validation.